Graduate – Master of Public Administration (MPA)

 As businesses and organizations become more globalized, the traditional MBA alone (see our dual MPA/MBA degree option) is often focused on data and finance while lightly touching on management.
 As large corporations become more complex, if you can navigate the internal politics of large organizations, you will be highly valued – regardless of the organization is the private sector, government, or other nonprofit.
 The focus on critical thinking and people management skills makes an MPA the advanced degree of the future.

-What can you do with a writing career?
+What can you do with an MPA degree?

 'Typical' MPA Occupations